TeamWicket/Twilio-BCP-CallTree/README.md

 1. Clone the repo: `git clone https://github.com/TeamWicket/Twilio-BCP-CallTree.git`
 2. Prepare a java executable using Maven: `mvn clean install` or using the wrapper `mvnw clean install`
 3. From the command line, navigate to the .jar file at `calltree-core\target` and run it using: `java -jar calltree-core-0.0.1-SNAPSHOT.jar`
+4. The backend will now be running as a standalone Spring Boot application

 ### Front end setup
 1. Navigate to the `calltree-ui` repo and use the commands:
 * `yarn install`
 * `yarn start`

-This will load the front end up in your browser
+2. This will then load the front end up in your browser

 ### Running application details

 | Service | Address |